-Mississippi is one of ten states with the lowest breast cancer screening rate for older women.
+Early detection of breast cancer saves lives — but Mississippi has one of the lowest breast cancer screening rates in the nation for older women.

 More than one-quarter of Mississippi's women do not receive regular screening that could save their life.